 When kids play, they play hard.
 Unfortunately, while on a play date or during a sporting event, a child may have a tooth knocked out.
 When this happens, time is of the essence.
-The best course of action is to rinse the tooth off quickly if it has dirt on it and put it back in the socket.
+The best course of action is to rinse the tooth off quickly if it's dirty and put it back in the socket.

 Even if you are afraid you are inserting the tooth backward, you should do your best.
 The tooth has a much higher likelihood of survival if placed back in the mouth immediately rather than waiting until you get to the dentist's office.

-Even if you insert it incorrectly, Dr. Shiflett can fix it when you arrive at our Columbus, OH dental office.
+If you insert the tooth incorrectly, Dr. Shiflett can fix it when you arrive at our Columbus, OH dental office.

 Be sure to call our office immediately, as this is a true dental emergency.

-Prevention is the best medicine, so Dr. Shiflett recommends athletes of all ages wear a mouth guard during practice and games.
+Prevention is the best medicine, so Dr. Shiflett recommends athletes of all ages wear a mouthguard during practice and games.